M1 Abrams: Camouflage

 Australian M1A1s are camouflaged in AUSCAM, a scheme that consists of black, olive drab, and brown.
+M1A1s came from the factory with the NATO three color camouflage Black/Med-Green/Dark-Brown CARC paint jobs.

+Today, M1A1s are given the NATO three color paint job during rebuilds.
+M1s and M1A1s deployed to Operation Desert Storm were hastily painted desert tan.
+Some, but not all, of these tanks were repainted to their "authorized" paint scheme.
+M1A2s built for Middle Eastern countries were painted in desert tan.
+Replacement parts (roadwheels, armor skirt panels, drive sprockets, etc.) are painted olive green, which can sometimes lead to vehicles with a patchwork of green and desert tan parts.

 Concealment

 The turret is fitted with two six-barreled M250 smoke grenade launchers (USMC M1A1s used an eight-barreled version), with one on each side.
 When deployed, the grenades airburst, creating a thick smoke that blocks both visual and thermal imaging.
 The engine is also equipped with a vehicle engine exhaust smoke system (VEESS) that is triggered by the driver.
 When activated, fuel is sprayed into the hot turbine exhaust, creating thick smoke.
 This system was discontinued by the U.S. Army after it switched to JP-8 jet fuel in the 1990s due to the risk of fire.

 Armor

 Configuration of M1 Abrams Chobham Special Armor.
 Clockwise from the top left: hull front, turret bustle side, gun shield, hull side.